eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 Internally, CPython implements dictionaries with hash tables.

-_Note: The CPython code is from version 3.9.0 alpha 0_
+_Note: The CPython code in this post is from version 3.9.0 alpha 0_

 ### Hash tables in CPython